Cheranga/LetsDoIt/src/ToDo.Api/Readme.md

 If you want to perform, another setup, or an assertion, the best approach, is to simply use the `And` method using fluent API syntax and perform the operation.
-Further, if you want to extend the functionality you can merely create your own extension method and extend it.
+Further, if you want to extend the functionality you can merely create your own method, and extend it.

 > **NOTE:**
 >